padok-team/yatas-aws/README.md

 - Add your test to the `<category_name>.go` file with a new id incremented by 1
 - Add your category in the `<cloudprovider>/<cloudprovider_name>.go` file in the `initTest` function

+## How to tests ?

+Simply run `make install` and in your Yatas config instead of the version of the plugin use `local` and it will use the version you just installed.

 ### FYI